JJSimo/Notes/TCM/PMAT/Notes_PMAT.md

 - reverse engineering
 - triage

+GOAL malware analysis -->  deeply understand what the malware does
+                          - how it is build
+                          - what network actions does
+                          - what actions to the host does

 It's important for malware analysis: to have a place where you can run a malware
 <span style="color:#00b050">detonating</span> = run a malware